 National Association of Registered Agents and Brokers

-This legislation would allow for the multi-state licensing of insurance producers.
+Language to create the National Association of Registered Agents and Brokers was included in the final TRIA reathorization legislation which was signed by President Obama on January 12, 2015.
+This legislation allows for the multi-state licensing of insurance producers.
 RIMS supports this legislation as it would help streamline the insurance purchasing process and allow for greater competition in the marketplace.

 RIMS official position on this issue can be found here.